EDCD/EDMarketConnector/README.md

 EDMC doesn't support running two instances of E:D in the *same* user account.
 EDMC will only respond to the instance of E:D that you ran last.

+### I forgot to run the app - is there a way to process the missing data?
+EDMC only processes live data from E:D. But you can upload your [journal](#doesnt-auto-update-andor-persistently-gives-server-is-lagging-error) file(s) for the missing period to [EDSM](https://www.edsm.net/en/settings/import/journal) and [Inara](https://inara.cz/settings/).

 ### Error: Can't connect to EDDN
 EDMC needs to talk to eddn.edcd.io on port 4430.
 If you consistently receive this error check that your router or VPN configuration allows port 4430 / tcp outbound.
 If using a proxy add `eddn.edcd.io` to the exemption list, plus `www.edsm.net` and/or `inara.cz` if using EDSM and/or Inara integration.